jean-francoisgiraud/DiscoveringKetosisHowToEffectivelyLoseWeight/README.md

 - Eat eggs.
 They are a wonderful combo of fat and protein with no carbs at all.
 I read an interview with a [Japanese woman who reached 114 years](Longevity.md) and one of her secrets was to eat eggs daily.
 My favorite food is a scrambled egg with grilled onions (onions are a bit high on carbs, but too tasty to give up) and olives.
 - Eat slower, and chew longer... don't swallow just yet!
 Humans, just like dogs, tend to swallow too soon.
 Stop eating when you feel full.
 There's about 20 min delay before your brain registers that you are full so don't over-eat.
 ***

+## This study was Forked from arielf/weight-loss in February of 2018.

 ## Further reading:
 - [The Krebs (aka Citric acid) cycle](https://en.wikipedia.org/wiki/Citric_acid_cycle)